-It is basically the integration of digital technologies into the production, storage, delivery and distribution of food products, as well as retail, promotion of goods and improving customer experience.
+It is basically the integration of digital technologies into the production, storage, delivery and distribution of food products, as well as retail, promotion of goods and improving customer experience in the ecommerce food industry.

 FoodTech is penetrating the food and beverages industry transforming the way we consume.
 To sustain competition, companies should apply its principles into their existing businesses.
 Let’s examine what are these principles and what awaits the food industry in 2022.